Cash flow forecasting is one of the most important jobs of any CFO.

 Resources also apply to people.
 Employees may not have the time for accurate data collection and analysis.
 For instance, marketing may provide you with its trade show schedule and anticipated expenses, but shows scheduled in the third quarter may require payment in full in the second quarter.

-The more standard your systems, the more accurate your cash flow forecasts, and the less time required on everyone’s part!
+The more standard your systems, the more accurate your cash flow forecasts, and the less time is required on everyone’s part!

 2. Lack of communication